madison-college-rails/git-workshop-spring-2014/basics.md

 git remote -v
 ```

-*Note to SVN users:* there is no notion of centralized server in git.
+*Note to SVN users:* the notion of centralized server doesn't exist in git.
-If an organization decides to use a centralized server for simplicity, that is a convention; it is not enforced by git.
+If an organization decides to use a centralized server for simplicity,
+that is a convention; it is not enforced by git.
 Any remote repo is indistinguishable from your own at the git level.